szoradigeza/react-express-boilerplate/README.md

 ## What is this?

-The minimalist template which uses:
+A minimalist template which uses:

 - [Vite](https://vitejs.dev): Next Generation Frontend Tooling
 - [React](https://reactjs.org): A JavaScript library for building user interfaces